3rd Degree LinkedIn Connections Disabled in Regular Accounts

 3rd-degree LinkedIn connections – People who are connected to your 2nd-degree connections.
 You’ll see a 3rd degree icon next to their name in search results and on their profile.
 You can contact them through an In Mail or an introduction.

 Up until recently, regular users could view pages that included the 3rd degree Linkedin connections.
 Now, it’s disabled and I’m prompted to find additional results in Sales Navigator.
 Historically, the non-Premium LinkedIn accounts allowed for standard search queries to be performed.
 Granted, you weren’t able to see as many pages, profiles, or datapoints as your Premium counterparts.

 Now, it’s zero..

 Why was this change made?

-Let me start by saying that we at FoxBound strongly advocate the usage of LinkedIn as a sales professional.
-It’s critical for networking, making connections, and reaching opportunity that would otherwise be out of reach.
+Let me start by saying that we at FoxBound strongly advocate the usage of LinkedIn to sales professionals.
+It’s critical for networking, making connections, and reaching opportunities that would otherwise be out of reach.
 We ourselves leverage Sales Navigator on a daily basis and will likely continue to do so for the rest of our careers.